Conditional styles

 If the component has classes on its root element, these will appear in the Class selection dropdown

-For consistent styling across multiple components, consider adding toggleable classes or creating component variants rather than styling individual instances, providing more maintainable solutions.
+For consistent styling across multiple components, consider adding conditional classes or creating component variants rather than styling individual instances, providing more maintainable solutions.

 Edit article